8 November 1970

 Season 2, Episode 3: Pollution15 October 1971

 The Goodies become increasingly frustrated at the levels of pollution in London.
-They set of in search of answers.
-What they find shocks them to the core, but is the cure worse than they symptoms
+They set off in search of answers.
+What they find shocks them to the core, but is the cure worse than the symptoms?

 22 October 1971